K. Jeyakody

 Kandappa Jeyakody (கந்தப்பா ஜெயக்கொடி; born 29 August 1913) was a Sri Lankan Tamil politician and Member of Parliament.

 Jeyakody was born on 29 August 1913.

-Jeyakody stood as the Illankai Tamil Arasu Kachchi's (Federal Party) candidate in Udupiddy at the March 1960, July 1960 and 1965 parliamentary elections but on each occasion was defeated by the All Ceylon Tamil Congress candidate M. Sivasithamparam.
+Jeyakody contested the March 1960, July 1960 and 1965 parliamentary elections as the Illankai Tamil Arasu Kachchi's (Federal Party) candidate in Udupiddy, but on each occasion was defeated by the All Ceylon Tamil Congress candidate M. Sivasithamparam.
 He however won the 1970 parliamentary election and entered Parliament.